Asm.js

 asm.js is a subset of JavaScript designed to allow computer software written in languages such as C to be run as web applications while maintaining performance characteristics considerably better than standard JavaScript, which is the typical language used for such applications.

-asm.js consists of a strict subset of JavaScript, to which code written in statically typed languages with manual memory management (such as C) is translated by a source-to-source compiler such as Emscripten (based on LLVM).
+asm.js consists of a strict subset of JavaScript, into which code written in statically typed languages with manual memory management (such as C) is translated by a source-to-source compiler such as Emscripten (based on LLVM).
 Performance is improved by limiting language features to those amenable to ahead-of-time optimization and other performance improvements.

-Mozilla Firefox was the first web browser to implement asm.js-specific optimizations, starting with version 22.
+The project was started at Mozilla, and Firefox 22 released in 2013, was the first web browser to ship asm.js-specific optimizations.

-asm.js is superseded by WebAssembly.
+Compiler and browser makers' experience with asm.js influenced the development of WebAssembly, which has largely supplanted asm.js since its release.
+Firefox 148, shipped in 2026, disabled asm.js optimizations and asm.js, with old code transparently continuing to run using the main JavaScript engine.

 Design

 asm.js enables significant performance improvements for web applications, but does not aim to improve the performance of hand-written JavaScript code, nor does it enable anything other than enhanced performance.

 It is intended to have performance characteristics closer to that of native code than standard JavaScript by limiting language features to those amenable to ahead-of-time optimization and other performance improvements.
 By using a subset of JavaScript, asm.js is largely supported by all major web browsers, unlike alternative approaches such as Google Native Client.